 Tighten enterprise sales cycles with bottom-up growth

-Large organisations buy slowly, especially when buying critical components of their digital architecture.
-These long sales cycles are why enterprise selling is so expensive: the more time and effort each sale requires, the more you spend resourcing that sale.
+Large organisations buy slowly, especially when buying critical components of their digital architecture1.
+These long sales cycles are why enterprise selling is so expensive: the more time and effort each sale requires, the more you spend resourcing that sale2.
 It takes time to convince a large organisation to adopt your product.

 Bottom-up SaaS is a sales strategy that targets individual users or teams within an organisation rather than the organisation as a whole.
 The goal is to sell to some individual users first and then upsell the broader organisation later.
 Bottom-up growth is excellent because:

 - It enables individual users to adopt your product and pay you for it without the endorsement of their leadership team.
 This situation should accelerate logo growth (though each new customer will pay you less at first).